Packing Densities of Delzant and Semitoric Polygons: Toric packing

 as desired. \end{proof}

-We say that a Delzant polygon \emph{satisfies the alternating edge condition} if it satisfies the hypothesis of Proposition~\ref{prop:alt} for some ordering of its vertices.
-Notice that we stated Proposition~\ref{prop:alt} in the situation that the odd indexed edges are shorter than the even indexed edges, but the case in which the even indexed edges are the shorter ones can be dealt with by shifting the labels of the edges.
+Notice that we defined the alternating edge condition in the situation that the odd indexed edges are shorter than the even indexed edges, but the case in which the even indexed edges are the shorter ones can be dealt with by shifting the labels of the edges.